Rachel Sophia

 She is currently involved in post on “Beyond Yellowface,” a documentary following the founders of the Final Bow For Yellowface movement, challenging the world’s leading ballet companies to jettison Asian stereotypes.

-This is Rachel’s forth year teaching advanced courses on editing at her alma mater Temple University.
+Stewart also is helping to usher in the next generation of editors through teaching and is in her forth year teaching advanced courses on editing at her alma mater Temple University.

 Film editor, Spanish speaker, martial artist.